How Our Dependence on Social Networks Increases Anxiety

 Our addiction to our smartphones and other devices has led many of us to become obsessive checkers.
 We check while waiting in line, in meetings, while spending time with family, when we are driving, while hanging out with friends, when we’re eating dinner.
 It truly is non-stop and has become a reflex.
 With any unpreoccupied moment that we could be using to be mindful and present in our own thoughts, we instead absorb ourselves into our social networks, emails and work.

-According to a new American Psychological Association report, 86 percent of adults say that they constantly or often check their email, texts and social media accounts.
+According to an American Psychological Association report, 86 percent of adults say that they constantly or often check their email, texts and social media accounts.
 The report’s findings also detail that our reliance on technology and is associated with higher stress levels.

 Our Technological Reliance is Hurting our Wellness